ixartz/Next-js-Boilerplate/README.md

 ### VSCode information (optional)

-If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
+If you are VSCode user, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.

 With the plugins installed on your VSCode, ESLint and Prettier can automatically fix the code and show you the errors.
-Same goes for testing, you can install VSCode Vitest extension to automatically run your tests and it also show the code coverage in context.
+The same goes for testing, you can install the VSCode Vitest extension to automatically run your tests and it also shows the code coverage in context.

-Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.
+Pro tips: if you need a project wide-type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

 ### Contributions

 Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.
+Feel free to open an issue if you have a question or find a bug.
 Totally open to any suggestions and improvements.

 ### License